By Tim Lambert

 Henry VIII closed the Maison de Dieu but in modern times it was used as a town hall and museum.

 There was also a priory (small abbey) in Dover.
-Although it was closed by Henry VIII it lives on in the street names Priory Road, Priory Hill, and Priory Grove.
+Although it was closed by Henry VIII it lives on the streets named Priory Road, Priory Hill, and Priory Grove.

 Through the centuries Dover continued to be a busy port and in 1583 it was given an enclosed harbor.
 Shakespeare Cliff is said to get its name because it was mentioned by Shakespeare in his play King Lear.